danielNemeth19/pyrun.nvim/README.md

 ## Configuration
 ### Using defaults
 The plugin is lazy loaded for python files.
-In case you want use the plugin without any customization, the preferred config is:
+In case you want to use the plugin without any customization, the preferred config is:
 ```lua
 return {
   {